-Danielle Burge is a Registered Dietitian and Partner at Your Wellness Consultants.
+Danielle Burge is a Registered Dietitian Nutritionist and Partner at Your Wellness Consultants.
 She obtained her Bachelor’s degree and completed her dietetic internship while playing D1 volleyball at La Salle University.
 Danielle continued her education by obtaining a Master’s degree in Exercise Science from Cal U of Pa.

 Having been an athlete her entire life, Danielle has always had an interest in diet and exercise.
 While obtaining her degree, she always assumed she would pursue a career working with other athletes.
-However, once she started practicing as a dietitian, she found that her passion lay within weight management, wellness and disease prevention/management.
+However, once she started practicing as a dietitian nutritionist, she found that her passion lay within weight management, wellness and disease prevention/management.
 She found it rewarding to help clients make dietary and behavioral changes that will impact and change their lives forever.
 Some of her greatest success stories are clients who have lost 100+ lbs, reversed diabetes, discontinued medications and best of all… improved their quality of life.

 My name is Danielle Burge.
-I am a Registered Dietitian and Partner at Your Wellness Consultants, LLC.
+I am a Registered Dietitian Nutritionist and Partner at Your Wellness Consultants, LLC.
 I am also a Certified Personal Trainer and have been an athlete my entire life, which has built competitiveness and drive to success that I apply in my personal and professional life.

 I developed a passion for nutrition while playing Division 1 volleyball at LaSalle University where I realized the impact of a healthy diet helped my improve on my performance goals.